cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 For the past two weeks, I wasted even more precious time than usual reading up about programming languages.

-Because I would really like to spend more of my time on other, perhaps more valuable activities, I&#8217;ve been trying to better define what it is I&#8217;m actually looking for.
+Because I would really like to spend more of my time on other, perhaps more valuable activities, I’ve been trying to better define what it is I’m actually looking for.

 Of course there is no single best programming language, but a whole set of good languages that map in intricate ways to different problem domains.

 In spite of this, I have been pining for a language with, in order of importance:

-  1. A Functional Programming DNA, with which I&#8217;m referring to a) [expression-orientedness][15], b) a preference for [pure functions][16], and at a higher level, c) the modelling of reality as more or less explicit dataflows.
+  1. A Functional Programming DNA, with which I’m referring to a) [expression-orientedness][15], b) a preference for [pure functions][16], and at a higher level, c) the modelling of reality as more or less explicit dataflows.
   2. Interactive programming, with Common Lisp being the textbook example of this.
   3. Great tooling and IDEs, meaning first-class support by something from JetBrains, Microsoft or Emacs.
   4. Great concurrency and parallelism stories.
   5. A great library ecosystem.
   6. Modest memory use.

-Having just explicitly written this down for the first time (!! &#8211; it was consuming so much glucose just being kept amorphously swirling around in my brain) I can now mentally map some of my most recent language dalliances to these points.
+Having just explicitly written this down for the first time (!! – it was consuming so much glucose just being kept amorphously swirling around in my brain) I can now mentally map some of my most recent language dalliances to these points.

 ## go